 The Consolidated Charity of Burton upon Trent is an endowed charity.
 Amongst the early benefactors were William Finney, Abbot Beyne School, Lady Paulet, Ellen Parker, Richard Allsopp, Francis Astle, Richard Bowle, Mrs Almond, Mr Robinson, and Elizabeth (Beth) Johnson.
-Over the centuries the charity has gradually accumulated a number of town properties, workhouses, almshouses and financial bequests from a wide variety of sources so that it now owns over £10 million of assets.
+Over the centuries the charity has gradually accumulated a number of town properties, workhouses, almshouses and financial bequests from a wide variety of sources.

 The charity's governing document is a scheme dated 4th April 2001 as amended by a Special Resolution of 14th February 2005.

 The charity has 19 trustees; 14 are co-opted by virtue of having special knowledge of the area of benefit and five are nominated by East Staffordshire Borough Council.

 The objects of the Consolidated Charity of Burton upon Trent are defined in its governing document, the Charity Commission Scheme dated 4th April 2001.

 The provision of Almshouse accommodation for poor persons resident in the area of benefit and such charitable purposes for the benefit of the residents as the Trustees decide.